brendanshaw14/Nuggets-Team-35/DESIGN.md

 	clean up

 parseArgs:
+	ensure that the mapFile is readable
+	if there is a seed, save it

 initializeGame:
+	load the grid from the mapFile
+	create the player bag,
+	initialize the player struct
 gameOver:
+	send the quit message to all clients, along with the reason
 handleTimeout:
+	if the given amount of time passes without a message, close the server
 handleMessage:
 	if the message is PLAY
 		create a new player struct, initialize its values, and add it to the bag